skarrmann/horizon/README.md

 I recommend using sockets for the Pro Micro.
 For socketing options, refer to [40% Keyboards' sockets article](https://www.40percent.club/2018/03/sockets.html).

 M2 standoff height requirements are dependent on the seated microcontroller height.
 An M2 spacer set should give you enough options.
 I recommend getting a reset button ~2mm taller than the M2 standoffs so the button is level with the top plate.

+If using a LiPo battery and a bluetooth Pro Micro compatible board, then use battery size 301230.
+Just make sure the microcontroller socket height provides clearance for the battery to fit underneath (standard SIP sockets are a common choice).

 ## PCB manufacturing settings